 Ok, this is where my propagandist hat goes on, although I do genuinely believe that Polkadot’s application platform is world-class in the blockchain space.
 The Polkadot VM uses WebAssembly (Wasm) for its VM instruction set, which means you get an instruction set with world-class support from compilers like LLVM and GCC.
 Although we can’t reuse the excellent Wasm JIT compilers created by the V8 and SpiderMonkey teams4 we still get many performance wins over using the EVM even without a JIT at all since Wasm is very efficiently executable.
 Since Wasm closely reflects the execution model of real machines, much more languages can and do efficiently compile to use it.
 Rust, C, C++, C#, TypeScript, Java, Haskell, Idris, Purescript and more all can compile to Wasm and so can be used to write programs on the Polkadot VM.
 On top of this, the required interface is minimal and expressed in terms of C - so creating ergonomic and idiomatic libraries in each language to interface with Polkadot should be as easy as writing a library callable from C in the given language.
 Polkadot doesn’t just allow you to create dApps, but whole blockchains with relative simplicity.
 Although Wanchain is the closest to Ethereum in terms of implementation, I’d say that Polkadot is the technology that best continues the legacy of Ethereum, taking it to its next logical step.

-Hopefully that was as fair as I could make it, I personally think that Polkadot and Cosmos come out on top overall but they both target developers first rather than investors (ICON) or end-users (Wanchain) and I’m a developer and so I can more easily see the benefits.
+Hopefully that was as fair as I could make it, I personally think that Polkadot and Cosmos come out on top overall but they both target developers first rather than investors/traditional corporations (ICON) or end-users (Wanchain) and since I’m a developer I can more easily see the benefits.
 Polkadot and Cosmos both have upsides and downsides and although I’d say that Polkadot is overall the more practical technology I can’t pretend that Cosmos doesn’t have some great tech behind it, and I wish the team and technology all the best.
 I’m excited for all of these technologies to come to maturity and start to see some real-world use and I hope this article has given you some insight into what project might be more useful for what use case as they do.